UKHomeOffice/data-transfer/README.rst

   ``data-transfer``

-Calling the applicaiton directly:
+Calling the application directly:

   ``python bin/data-transfer``

-For production use we recommend running the application using PM2:
+For production use we recommend running the application using PM2, please ensure that PM2 is installed globally before running this command:

   ``pm2 start ecosystem.config.js --only data-transfer``